trihoang0809/ios101_prework/README.md

 Deleting old messages
 Think of an app idea that you would like to build.
 It can be a new idea or an improvement on an existing app.
 Write a short paragraph describing the app and the features you would like to implement.
 You are not commiting to this idea, but it helps to start brain storming early on and get feedback from your peers and instructors.

+1. Facebook
+I love how different information is laid out in the app.
+It also divides different parts of a user account into very clear parts, making the user experience great.
+The algorithm to recommend posts to users is also extremely complex, and I find it to be perfect.
+2. Fantasy Premier League

 ## License